oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 General

-*   Shared raw disk is configured the same as a regular disk, but with a shared flag marked as true.
+*   Shared raw disk is configured the same as a regular disk, but with a shareable flag will be marked as true.
-*   Currently only raw disks without snapshot can be shared.
+*   Currently only raw disks without snapshot can be shareable.
-*   Shared disks are attached with R/W permissions.
+*   Shareable disks are attached with R/W permissions.
-*   The synchronization/clustering of data access to shared disks is the responsibility of the guests.
-Attaching a shared disk to non-cluster aware guests will lead to corruption of the data on the disk.
+*   The synchronization/clustering of data access to shareable disks is the responsibility of the guests.
+Attaching a shareable disk to non-cluster aware guests will lead to corruption of the data on the disk.
-*   When detaching a shared disk from all VMs in the Data Center. the disk will become 'floating'.
+*   When detaching a shareable disk from all VMs in the Data Center. the disk will become 'floating'.

-Attach Shared Disk
+Attach Shareable Disk

-*   When attaching a shared disk to a VM, the disk will be logically connected to the VM and will be activated (hot plug VDSM command will be send), if the activation will fail the disk not be activated.
+*   When attaching a shareable disk to a VM, the disk will be logically connected to the VM and will be activated (hot plug VDSM command will be send), if the activation will fail the disk not be activated.

 Remove Shared Disk

-*   User can remove the shared raw disk entirely from the setup, whether the disk is inactive in all the VMs which are attached to it, or all the VMs which the is disk attached to, are in status down (or any combination of the two).
+*   User can remove the shareable raw disk entirely from the setup, whether the disk is inactive in all the VMs which are attached to it, or all the VMs which the disk attached to, are in status down (or any combination of the two).
      When disk will be removed a warning message should display the user the following message :

-      Removing the shared disk will remove it from all the VMs which are associated with it.
+      Removing the shareable disk will remove it from all the VMs which are associated with it.

 Remove VM

-*   When VM will be removed the shared disk will be detached from the VM.
+*   When VM will be removed the shareable disk will be detached from the VM.

 Templates

-*   When creating a template from a VM which has one or more shared disks, the creation will fail and a message will be displayed explaining why the template cannot be created.
+*   When creating a template from a VM which has one or more shared disks, the creation will of the template will be without the shareable disk.
-    The message will be as follow:

-      VM ${VM_NAME} contains a shared disk.
-In order to make a template from this VM, either detach the shared disk from the VM or make it un-shareable by removing its "shareable" attribute.

-*   Template disks should not be shared.
+*   Template disks should not be shareable.

 VM pool

-*   Shared disk should not be supported with VM from pool, since VM pool is based on a template which does not support shared disk.
+*   Shared disk should not be supported with VM from pool, since VM pool is based on a template which does not support shareable disk.

 Export/Import

-*   When exporting a VM which has one or more shared disks, the creation will fail and a message will be displayed explaining why the export cannot be created.
+*   When exporting a VM which has one or more shareable disks, the VM will be exported without its shareable disks.
-    The message will be as follow:

-      VM ${VM_NAME} contains a shared disk.
-In order to export this VM, either detach the shared disk from the VM or make it un-shareable by removing its "shareable" attribute.

-*   Exported disks (Whether with VMs or Templates) should not be shared.
+*   Exported disks (Whether with VMs or Templates) should not be shareable.

 Move disk

-*   Moving a shared raw disk is permitted only when all the attached VMs statuses are down, or all the VMs which the disks are attached to are inactive.
+*   Moving a shareable disk is permitted only when all the attached VMs statuses are down, or all the VMs which the disks are attached to are inactive.

 Snapshot

-*   When taking a vm snapshot, a snapshot of the shared disk should not be taken, although it will be part of the VM snapshot configuration and the disk will appear as not activated.
+*   When taking a vm snapshot, a snapshot of the shared disk should not be taken and should not be part of the VM snapshot configuration.

 Stateless VM